Persper/drepo-gitlab/doc/development/licensing.md

 - [Creative Commons Zero (CC0)][CC0]: A public domain dedication, recommended as a way to disclaim copyright on your work to the maximum extent possible.
 - [Unlicense][UNLICENSE]: Another public domain dedication.
 - [OWFa 1.0][OWFa1]: An open-source license and patent grant designed for specifications.
+- [DomPurify License][DomPurify]: Dual-licensed under either the Apache 2.0 License or the Mozilla Public License Version 2.0, defer to the Apache 2-0 License.

 ## Unacceptable Licenses